kipchumba-ket/project-manager-frontend/README.md

 ## Project Management App
-This project management app lets you organize projects into boards and tasks.
+This project management app lets you organize projects

 Front-end Project  Management Interface
 You can use this app in conjunction with my project management API         <a href = "https://github.com/kipchumba-ket/project-manager-backend">here</a>.           see the repo